Metrizable uniform spaces: Metrizability of adjunction spaces

 \begin{proposition} \cite{Hi2}, \cite{Ja}, \cite{BDLM1} Let $f\:X\to Y$ be a map.

 (a) If $f$ is uniformly open, then it is bi-uniformly continuous.

 (b) If $f$ is bi-uniformly continuous, then it is a quotient map. \end{proposition}

-\begin{proof}[Proof. (a)] Given a cover $E$ of $X$, let $C$ be a star-refinement of $E$, and let $D$ be given by the definition of uniform openness.
+\begin{proof}[Proof. (a)] Given a cover $E$ of $X$, let $C$ be a barycentric refinement of $E$, and let $D$ be given by the definition of uniform openness.
 Then each element of $f(E)$ contains $f(\st(x,C))$ for some $x\in X$, which in turn contains $\st(f(x),D)$ and consequently an element of $D$.
 Thus $f(E)$ is refined by the uniform cover $D$. \end{proof}